SkrighYZ/FGVE/docs/DOWNLOAD.md

 # Download
 We store our files on google drive.
 The easiest way to download them is to use [gdown](https://pypi.org/project/gdown/).
+Alternatively, you could download them with a browser from [here](https://drive.google.com/drive/folders/1gqRTqgidopOoexE9wQ7mKbXyk9Gf6rgO?usp=share_link).

 Please see [DATA.md](DATA.md) for detailed data formats.